Singer Scooter

 The Singer Scooter is a series of scooters manufactured by the Singer Corporation, made especially for the Bangladeshi market.
-The scooter is originally made in Chinese factories.
+These scooters are manufactured in Chinese factories.
 As a product, the scooter embodies Singer Bangladesh's diversification from the sewing machine market into a wide variety of consumer and household goods, and light-industrial manufacturing.

-Various models feature four-stroke engines ranging in displacement from 80 to 125 cc, a kick starter, and telescopic shock absorbers.
+Various models feature four-stroke engines ranging in displacement from 80 to 125 cc, kick starters, and telescopic shock absorbers.